 Goodwin says the building’s smart technology will help to reinforce positive behaviour.
 “Our technology will send a notification to employees as they leave at the end of the day.
 If they are an employee on a floor that didn’t have the air-conditioning on, it would say, congratulations, you did your part by not having your air-conditioning on and you’ve significantly reduced your operational carbon’,” he says.

 His ambition is to achieve a 6* NABERS rating for operational performance, an extremely challenging target even for high-performance, new buildings.
 “The experts told us when we started that there was no way this can be a BREEAM Outstanding building.
 They said to forget about it, it will never happen.
-We’ve also been told there’s no way that we can be NABERS six star because we are a 4.5 star [at design stage],” he says.
+We’ve also been told there’s no way that we can be NABERS 4.5 star, which is what we achieved in the design stage,” he says.

 “My goal is that this building gets to six stars.
 I would like to be able to say, with our tenants, congratulations, we’re now the only mid-century modern listed BREEAM Outstanding, six-star office building in the world’.”